3.7 Discriminants

 is called a discriminated type, as is a type that inherits (known) discriminants.

 .
 This seems consistent with Ada 83, where such types (in a generic formal part) would not be considered discriminated types.
-Furthermore, the full type for a type with unknown discriminants need not even be composite, much less have any discriminants.unknown_discriminant_part
+Furthermore, the full type for a type with unknown discriminants need not even be composite, much less have any discriminants.

 s cannot be applied to type declarations that cannot have a known_discriminant_part

 .
 There is no point in having unknown discriminants on a type that can never have discriminants (for instance, a formal modular type), even when these are allowed syntactically.
-The subtype of a discriminant may be defined by an optional null_exclusion

 and a subtype_mark